andyman14/Andys-MLB-Download/README.md

 - The script downloads historical prices that reflect the closing line, can be modified to download for certain time intervals before game time.
 - The historical game scores returns game rows with home and away team scores, winning percentages and other game identifiers.
 - The sportsbook vigorish % is calculated for Pinnacle on h2h, spreads and totals is saved into variables avg_vig_%
 - The final dataframe final_combined_df_wide should have 3 rows for each game, one for h2h spreads and totals with the respective line information.
+- The script writes the dataframes to csv files, if you want to run this yourself you have to update these folder paths.
+See below.

 ### **How to execute**